This post tries to unearth the historical and architectural secrets behind Man Mandir Palace in Gwalior Fort.

 An impressive ventilation system was in place for the comfort of Queens.
 Top two floors are designed in a way to allow proper air and light, also means of communication with the outside world are in place.

-Admiringly, many of the lavishly ornamented attributes still exist at Man Mandir Palace.
+Admiringly, many of the lavishly ornamented attributes still exist at Man Mandir Palace in Gwalior Fort.

 Now, the monument is a huge fortress embracing six palaces, three temples, and several water tanks.
 Man Singh Palace is the main palace.
 The other palaces are Jahangir Mahal, Karan Palace, Shah Jahan Mahal and Gujari Mahal, which was built for Mrignayani, his favorite wife.
 Gujari Mahal is now an archaeological museum with a remarkable assortment.